CERTCC/Vultron/ContributionInstructions.md

 ### 2.2 Outbound License

-Based on the grant of rights in [Sections 2.1](#2.1-copyright-license), if We include Your Contribution in a Material, We may license the Contribution under any license, including copyleft, permissive, commercial, or proprietary licenses.
+Based on the grant of rights in Section 2.1, if We include Your Contribution in a Material, We may license the Contribution under any license, including copyleft, permissive, commercial, or proprietary licenses.
 As a condition on the exercise of this right, We agree to also license the Contribution under the terms of the license or licenses which We are using for the Material on the Submission Date.